igorkamyshev/withease/apps/website/docs/redux-interop/index.md

 # @withease/redux

 Minimalistic package to allow simpler migration from Redux to Effector.
+Also can handle any other usecase, where one needs to communicate with Redux Store from Effector's code.

 This is a API reference article, for the Redux -> Effector migration guide [see the "Migrating from Redux to Effector" article](/redux-interop/usage).